BattleTalent/community-docs/website/docs/tutorial-common-issues.md

 1. Delete your icon if there is one.
 1. Create a new icon.
-1. Add your new icon to the addressable list as `ICON/YOUR_WEAPON_ID`.
+1. Recreate addressable list from `Assets -> Resources -> AddressableConfig -> Create And Refresh Addressable Name`

 ## Dungeon bug